jkellyphilly/random-learning/regex/README.md

 - `/(in)?dependent/` matches "independent" and "dependent"

 Go to "replace" in regexr... groups are given as variables `$1`, `$2`, etc. Play around with the find+replace functionality!
 Seems useful.

+### Alternation metacharacter
+Use the pipe: `|` for alternation.
+Meaning: **match previous or next expression**.
+Kind of like OR: matches either expression on left OR on right.

+Note: left choice is given precedence.

+Examples:
+- `/apple|orange/` matches "apple" and "orange"
+- `/apple(juice|sauce)/` matches "applejuice" and "applesauce"